xopxe/Toribio/docs/3-Tasks.md

     return M

-Another example of an extra method is a stop() call.
+Another example of an extra method is a `stop()` call.
 The previous program could be modified as follows:

     local M = {}
+    local sched=require 'sched'

     local interval = 1

     function M.set_interval (v)